-DK New Media is a content marketing agency.
-Above is a video we use to help our clients understand how we utilize content marketing to drive business using their site, search marketing, social media marketing and online advertising.
+I’ve been assisting companies for over a decade with their content marketing strategies.
+Above is a video we used to help our clients understand how we utilize content marketing to drive business using their site, search marketing, social media marketing, and online advertising.

 There’s an analogy that I’ve used for a long time when it came to marketing versus advertising.
 Advertising is putting bait on the hook and dropping it in the water, hoping the fish will bite.
 Marketing is the process of finding the fish, analyzing when they bite, what they bite on, and how long before they bite.

 Content is content… a whitepaper, a blog post, a video, a podcast, an infographic or whatever else can be devised to communicate your message.
 But content marketing requires an understanding of who your audience is, what methodologies are communicated, discovering where the audience is, knowing what their intent is, and producing the appropriate series and types of content for those prospects or customers to consume.
 It also includes the sharing and promotion methods you’ll use to reach them.

 Too many businesses confuse content marketing as advertising.
 They don’t understand why a tweet, a status update or a blog post didn’t drive conversions.
 Content marketing isn’t instantaneous, content marketing is a strategy requiring both momentum and direction so you can guide the audience through the purchasing, retention or upsell process.
 Like chumming is to fishing, often you have to have a baseline of content to promote throughout the feeding grounds to attract the audience you’re after.

 The folks at QuickSprout wrote a fantastic post on the types of content marketing and when to use them.
 We won’t go into every type, but I would like to focus on the 6 key pieces of content that we have seen work best for our clients in building out their owned media resources: